-It’s easy to throw words around, especially in today’s digital era where everyone wants to stand out from all the rest.
+It’s easy to throw words around in order to stand out from all the rest.
 This isn’t the case at Dreem, where integrity and scientific rigour guide everything that we do.
 So when we talk about the “lab-level precision” of the Dreem headband, we really mean “lab-level precision”.
 As in, it’s clinically proven.

-Today is a very exciting day for us at Dreem, because we can finally, after 6 months of study, announce some very big news.
+Today is a very exciting day for us , because we can finally, after 6 months of study, announce some big news.
 The publication of a clinical trial that shows that the accuracy of our Dreem headband is equivalent to that of polysomnography (PSG).

 A little backstory

 To explain why this is big news it’s perhaps important to give a little context.
-Anyone who’s ever been to a sleep clinic is all too familiar with PSG, a tangle of wires, electrodes and machines that has been considered the gold standard of sleep measurement since its invention in the 60s.
-While the accuracy of the PSG’s reading is undeniable, it is uncomfortable for the wearer, costly, time-consuming and resource draining for healthcare providers.
+Anyone who’s ever been to a sleep clinic is all too familiar with PSG.
+This tangle of wires, electrodes and machines that has been considered the gold standard of sleep measurement since the 60s.
+While the accuracy of the PSG’s reading is undeniable, it is uncomfortable for the wearer.
+What’s more, it’s costly and resource draining for healthcare providers.

 The aim of this study, made in partnership with the Fatigue and Vigilance Unit at IRBA (French Armed Forces Biomedical Research Institute), was to assess the Dreem headband’s signal acquisition and the performance of its in-built sleep staging algorithms compared to a PSG scored by 5 sleep experts.
 31 subjects completed an overnight sleep study in a sleep center wearing a PSG and a Dreem headband at the same time.
 The following were tested: